Maybe Accepting Guests

 The Kite Runner - Khaled Hosseini

-Mood of Future Joys/Thunder & Sunshine - Al Humphreys
+Mood of Future Joys/Thunder and Sunshine - Al Humphreys

 One Amazing Thing I’ve Done

 I got bored one day and applied for a one-year Canadian visa.
-It worked out rather well - seven years later it's still home.
+Things happened after that.

 Long distance hitchhiking.